MakeSchool-Tutorials/Environment-Setup/P02-Communication-And-Professionalism/content.md

 ---
-title: "Communication & Professionalism"
+title: "Communication And Professionalism"
 slug: communication-and-professionalism
 ---

 You may be set up like a software engineer, but you'll also need to level up your professionalism and communication skills to really help you shine in your future career.
+Former LinkedIn engineering director [Donnie Flood](https://www.linkedin.com/pulse/communication-key-software-engineering-donnie-flood/) says that "communication is key to successful software engineering and deserves more recognition for being so."

  We'll outline here how to accomplish this and set you on the path of success!

 # Professionalism